-Man wounded in both legs in Coatbridge shooting attack
+A MAN was wounded on both legs in a violent shooting attack in Lanarkshire.

 The 21-year-old is being treated in hospital following the shooting which happened in a lane in Coatbridge.